NumEconCopenhagen/projects-2019-mbt/README.md

-# MBT's course repository
+# Welcome to MBT's course repository

-The README contains small summaries of the two projects and the final exam project.
-Some new packages are required in order to run the data project, so it is important to look through it before running the project.
+This is the repository for the group MBT.

+The repository contains the following folders:

+/dataproject: The data analysis project.
+/modelproject: The model analysis project.
+/examproject: The exam project.

-## Data project
+## Data analysis project
 ### Tourism in Denmark

 The data project is an insight into the extent of tourism in Denmark.
 Statistics Denmark has records of have many foreigners, who spend the night in one of Denmark’s many hotels, camping sites etc. The observations are monthly data from 2014-2018, broken down by the nationality of the tourists and which region in Denmark they staying overnight.
 First the evolution of the level of tourism is examined and then the seasonal effects are extracted.
 Finally, the characteristics of the visiting tourists is closely studied.
 The interesting questions are who is visiting Denmark, and where do they live?